marknovik7/terraform-actions/README.md

 # terraform-actions
-Testing Github Actions with terraform
+Testing Github Actions with terraform for Workato Azure environment